-Figure E.2.3-1: Receiver blocking model
+Figure E.2.3.1-1: Receiver blocking model

 Relevant values for F, F2, P1 and P2 for different BS classes are listed in Table E.2.3-1 and Table E.2.3-2.
-If the total received power is larger than P2 the receiver will be blocked, which correspond to zero throughput.
+If the total received power is larger than P2 the receiver will be blocked, which corresponds to zero throughput.

 The input power to the blocking model is defined as average total power in dBm and the output is the noise figure in dB including noise rise due to receiver blocking aspects, such as e.g., receiver intermodulation.